stvgz/error-emailer/README.md

 Emailer provides

-a decorator to send emails on error instead of raise an error
+a decorator to send emails on error instead of raise an error.

+Usefull when

+1. Code should send out some kind of "alert" without breaking any code
+1. Complex error handling isn't needed or isn't a good choice cosidering cost/value

+E.g. You are writing an script to do some ETL work for a report for your self or a small group It need to be reliable but good enough if you know it breaks and fix afterwards

 Emails will be constructed as MIMEMultipart contains only simple text.
 And sent throught smtp wihtout any authentication, which suitsmost of internal smtp servers.